DNVIC/archipelago-sm64hacks/README.md

 ## Future ideas (in approximate order of greatest to least priority)
 * Better object and music shuffler
 * Custom items for specific hacks (Badges in sr7/7.5/8, sm64oot, probably others im not thinking of)
-* Client with Mac/Linux support (StarDisplay does not currently support Mac/Linux) (could probably fork the relevant parts of stardisplay and recompile as a purely console application)
 * Ideas I have for dynamic locations that could be interesting
 * Some sort of way to know what items you're sending to other people in-game
 * Presets for major/important hacks (probably every megapack hack)

 ## Credits
-* aglab2 - Making StarDisplay (the main program that the client is built off of)
+* aglab2 - Making StarDisplay (referencing the StarDisplay code was really helpful in figuring out where pointers were)
-* ShiN3 - Helping a lot with the ASM code (which doesn't exist anymore as it's now edited in RAM in the stardisplay client)
+* ShiN3 - Helping a lot with the ASM code (which doesn't exist anymore as it's now edited in RAM in the client)
 * SheepSquared - Testing
 * KingToad74EE - Testing
 * Agyroth - Testing